 Does This Remind You of Anything?: Twilight's horn goes limp and because of that she apparently becomes incapable of performing something she takes great pride in her prowess and stamina in.

 Zecora speaks mock-Swahili, wears African jewelry, has an African spiral design for a cutie mark, decorates with African masks, and is a zebra: an African species.
-Ponies are not allowing her to enter stores.
+Ponies don't allow her to enter their stores.

 Double Aesop: Don't judge a book by its cover — even literally.
 Twilight was skeptical about the poorly informed negative assumptions about Zecora from the start almost to the end, likely along with any Genre Savvy viewers, but the book was slyly put in as something that made her (and potentially us) make the same sort of mistake all the same.

 Dramatic Thunder: Subverted.
 It was just Spike, accidentally dropping pans in the kitchen.